ktekinay/Kaju/README.md

 **Note**: If the URL to a binary starts with "https:", a secure connection will be used automatically.

 For Windows and Linux, you must also provide the exact name of the executable.
 If your app is called "My Great App", the Linux executable name will be "My Great App" and the Windows name will be "My Great App.exe".

+__Note__: If you omit this, Kaju will assume the name of the executable that is running the update.

 ### About 64-bit